 Housed in a German bunker that was part of Hitler’s Atlantic Wall of Defence, the Channel Islands Military Museum is a key player in documenting Jersey war history.
 The museum tells the story of Jersey through the island’s five years of German occupation whilst also showcasing historic artefacts including weaponry, uniforms and other items.

-Other Points of Interest in St Ouen
+St Ouen Other Points of Interest

 For an alternative beach option on the north coast, Plemont Bay offers a sheltered beach with a dramatic landscape.
 During high tide, the sands at Plemont Bay are completely covered making for an interesting beach when the waves retreat, revealing rock pools and sea caves.